Relationship obsessive–compulsive disorder: Partner-focused symptoms

-Another form of ROCD includes preoccupation, checking, and reassurance-seeking behaviors relating to the partner's perceived flaws.
-Instead of finding good in their partner, they are constantly focused on their shortcomings.
-They often exaggerate these flaws and use them to prove the relationship is fundamentally bad.
-The fact that they are unable to concentrate on anything but their partner's flaws causes the affected individual great anxiety, and often leads to a strained relationship.
-Recent investigations suggest partner-focused ROCD symptoms may also occur in the parent-child context.
-In such cases, parents may be overwhelmed by preoccupations that their child is not socially competent, good looking, moral or emotionally balanced enough.
-Such obsession are associated with increased parental stress and low mood.
+Partner-focused symptoms refer to obsessions regarding a partner's perceived flaws.
+These perceived deficits can be related to many factors including appearance, sociability, intelligence or morality.
+Partner-focused symptoms can also manifest in parent child relationships, where the parent obsesses over the child's perceived flaws.

+Both types of symptoms can manifest as intrusive thoughts, images, and/or urges related to the relationship.
+There is often a great deal of distress associated with these symptoms, as they tend to contradict one's personal values and the subjective experience of the relationship.
+The individual views these symptoms as unacceptable and unwanted, invoking feelings of guilt and shame.
+People suffering with ROCD often perform compulsions to deal with the significant distress.
+Compulsions may include constant reassurance seeking, being hyperaware of one's feelings, comparing their partners to other potential partners, and trying to visualize being happy with their partner.

+Recent research suggests that partner-focused symptoms in a parent-child context can cause significant parental stress, and depression.
+Additionally, it can promote anxiety, depression, and OCD symptoms in the child.

 Causes

 Like other forms of OCD, psychological and biological factors are believed to play a role in the development and maintenance of ROCD.
 In addition to the maladaptive ways of thinking and behaving identified as important in OCD, models of ROCD suggest that over-reliance on intimate relationships or the perceived value of the partner for a person's feelings of self-worth and fear of abandonment (also see attachment theory) may increase vulnerability and maintain ROCD symptoms.